Brybbinnn/REIR/S3/readme.txt

  *  points or to read them in from standard input.)
  **********************************************************************/

+The expected running time to build a 2d-tree on N random points in the unit square is typically O(N * log(N)), assuming a balanced tree.
+This time complexity is due to the process of recursively dividing the points in each dimension, similar to building a balanced binary search tree.

 /**********************************************************************
  *  How many nearest neighbor calculations can your brute-force